 If you’ve run into an iPhone 6s problem that’s not listed here, you’ll want to head to Apple’s discussion forums and look around.
 You might also want to poke around on social media for complaints and potential fixes.

-If you can’t find a fix that works for you, you can restore from a backup or factory reset your iPhone 6s or iPhone 6s Plus.
+If you can’t find a fix that works for you, you can try downgrading to an older version of iOS or you can restore from a backup/factory reset your iPhone 6s or iPhone 6s Plus.

 To restore from a backup: